noedigcode/GidPlot/readme.md

 ![GidPlot Logo](images/gidplot_64.png)
-GidPlot
+Gid~Plot
 ========

 An app to just plot CSV data
 ----------------------------

-2024 Gideon van der Kolf, noedigcode@gmail.com
+2024-2025 Gideon van der Kolf, noedigcode@gmail.com

 Just import a CSV file and plot some data.
 Is that so hard?